tielurrrr/adventure-game/README.txt

 run with:

+run 'main' button
+or
+command 'python main.py'

+in docker:
-command "docker run -it adventure_game" or run 'main' button
+command 'docker run -it adventure_game'